-By now, I’ve come to recognize that due to bratty antics in and around Hollywood, my dearest Shia LaBeouf is an acquired taste—this will not stop me from crushing hard in his direction.
-What can I say?
-I like boys with chips on their shoulders.
+By now, I’ve come to recognize that due to bratty antics in and around Hollywood, my dearest Shia LaBeouf is an acquired taste— but I do enjoy his work.

 In the latest casting news from The Hollywood Reporter, LaBeouf will team up on a project with Robert De Niro and his former Disturbia and Eagle Eye director, DJ Caruso.
 Titled Spy’s Kid, the film would cast De Niro as a real-life CIA veteran convicted of spying.
 LaBeouf would play his son, a depressed Army discharge who ends up following in his father’s footsteps, serving as a courier of information between an Oregon federal prison and Russia.

 My favorite chip-on-his-shoulder young man will pair up with my favorite grumpy-looking, older man.
 Swoon!

 After a crazy-long hiatus, I thought I’d get back to my grassroots: talking about movies and the hot boys that star in them.
 Prepare your beautiful eyes for some intense fan-girling.
 You’ve been warned.

 Since I first heard the casting news late last year, I have been over the moon with excitement about “30 Minutes or Less”.
 Coupling my absolute favorite funnyguy/writer Danny McBride with Jesse Eisenberg (nerdswoon!) and Aziz Ansari is inspired casting at its best.